Kernow (bus company): Routes

 Kernow routes initially covered mainly central and west Cornwall, west of an imaginary line connecting Camelford, Bodmin and Fowey, although two services continued along the north coast from Camelford as far as Bude.
-The network area was made considerably smaller following re-tendering of many services by Cornwall Council in 2020.

-Kernow operates the Park for Truro service in Truro on behalf of Cornwall Council, as well as services intended primarily for university students between Truro, Redruth and Falmouth University campuses in Falmouth and Penryn (using route numbers prefixed U).
+Most routes were interurban or rural in character, but there were local town services in some of the larger urban areas – Falmouth, Newquay, Penzance and St Austell.
+Kernow operated the park and ride service in Truro on behalf of Cornwall Council, as well as services between Truro, Redruth and the Falmouth University campuses in Falmouth and Penryn.

-During the summer months, Kernow operated open top buses.
-In 2017, the service was relaunched under the Atlantic Coaster brand with Plaxton President bodied Dennis Trident 2s drafted in to replace the Alexander bodied Volvo Citybuses.
-In 2022 First Kernow operated four 'Coaster' branded open top bus routes in Cornwall: the Land's End Coaster (Penzance - Marazion - St Ives - Land’s End - Penzance Circular); the Tin Coaster (Penzance - Lower Boscawell); the Atlantic Coaster (Newquay - Padstow); and the Falmouth Coaster (Falmouth Circular).
-In February 2025, First South West announced that all open top services within Cornwall would not be returning for the 2025 summer season, with services instead being operated by closed top alternatives.
-First claimed a significant drop in tourism within Cornwall as a reason for the change.
+During the summer months until 2024, Kernow operated open top buses.
+The service was relaunched under the 'Coaster' brand in 2017.
+By 2022 Kernow operated four 'Coaster' branded open top bus routes in Cornwall: the 'Land's End Coaster' (Penzance – Marazion – St Ives Land’s End – Penzance circular); the 'Tin Coaster' (Penzance – Lower Boscawell); the 'Atlantic Coaster' (Newquay – Padstow); and the 'Falmouth Coaster' (Falmouth circular).
+First South West did not run any open top services in Cornwall in the 2025 summer season due to a drop in tourism, with services instead being operated by conventional buses with roofs.

-Most Kernow routes are interurban or rural in character, but there are local town services in some of the larger urban areas – Falmouth, Newquay, Penzance and St Austell, as well as the Park & Ride service in Truro.

-Kernow took over some of Western Greyhound's routes following that company's sudden closure in March 2015, which meant that First returned in force to Newquay and neighbouring settlements (including Padstow, Perranporth and Wadebridge), where nearly all services had been operated by Western Greyhound for some years.
-Western Greyhound had also possessed some services in the Penzance and St Austell areas, most of which were also transferred to Kernow.
+Kernow took over some of Western Greyhound's routes following that company's sudden closure in March 2015, which included services to towns that had seen little or few Kernow services in recent years such as Newquay, Padstow, Perranporth and Wadebridge where nearly all services had been operated by Western Greyhound for some years.

-Many rural routes were lost when the Transport for Cornwall contract was given to Plymouth Citybus by Cornwall Council in March 2020.
-The only bus routes still operated by First Kernow are the U/T/L prefixed routes, "Coaster" branded services, "Sunseeker" S1/S2 routes, The "Mousehole" branded service between Penzance, Newlyn & Mousehole and the unbranded 17, 19, 24, 27, and 91.
-These are operated on a commercial basis.
-All of the Truro College routes and some school buses are run as well.
-In May 2021, Kernow started the Cornwall Daytripper brand based around the Eden Project, added a Falmouth Coaster and Discover Exeter operated with open toppers and Dartmoor Explorer with B7TLs.
+Many rural routes were contracted from Cornwall Council until the Transport for Cornwall contract was given to Plymouth Citybus in March 2020.
+Routes operated by Kernow in 2021 were the branded services such as 'Tinner', 'Copper', 'Coaster', 'The Mousehole', and 'Sunseeker' along with the Falmouth University services and unbranded routes 17, 19, 24, 27 and 91 which were operated on a commercial basis.
+Truro College, Truro park and ride and some school routes also continued to run under contract.
+Kernow started the 'Daytripper' brand started in May 2021, initially for routes to the Eden Project but later extended to include 'Falmouth Coaster' and 'Discover Exeter' open top services and the 'Dartmoor Explorer'.

 Depots

-The principal maintenance depot is at Camborne with a second in the Newquay area at Summercourt, which was acquired from Western Greyhound after that company had ceased to trade.
-The depots at Penzance and Truro also carry out some vehicle checks and minor maintenance.
+The principal maintenance depot and headquarters were at Camborne Bus Station with a second in the Newquay area at Summercourt, which was acquired from Western Greyhound after that company had ceased to trade.
+The depots at Penzance and Truro also carried out some vehicle checks and minor maintenance.